wilhasse/courses/db/polardbx/tests/polardbx-test/README.md

   3) server       - Run simple server
 ```

-Run the class directly using maven
+Run the class directly using maven SimpleServer

 ```bash
 # compile and run